-Your plan has a maximum out-of-pocket limit refer to the Expense Provision in your Schedule of Benefit for details.
-Your deductibles and payment percentage and other eligible out-of-pocket expense apply to the maximum out-of-pocket limit.
-Once you satisfy the maximum amount the plan will pay 100% of covered expenses that apply toward the limit for the rest of the calendar year.
-You have a separate maximum out-of-pocket limit for network and out-of-pocket expenses.
+Your plan has a maximum out-of-pocket limit.
+Your deductibles, payment percentage, copays and other eligible out-of-pocket expense apply to the maximum out-of-pocket limit.
+Once you satisfy the maximum amount the plan will pay 100% of covered expenses that apply toward the limit for the rest of the Calendar Year.
+You have a separate maximum out-of-pocket limit for network and out-of-network out-of-pocket expenses.